 Does tooth extraction hurt?

 During an extraction, all you should feel is pressure.
 You’ll otherwise be very numb.
-After an extraction, it’s normal to be sore for a few days (even up to 2 weeks), but Motrin and Tylenol taken together do wonders for post-op pain control.
+After an extraction, it’s normal to be sore for a few days (even up to 2 weeks).
+We may prescribe pain medication and will recommend a cold compress to reduce swelling.

 What if it’s a tooth in my smile zone?

-If we need to extract a tooth that shows in your smile, we can make you a removable piece called a “flipper” that will act as a stand-in until we can permanently replace your missing tooth with a bridge, implant, or denture.
+If we need to extract a tooth that shows in your smile, we can make you a removable piece called a “flipper.”
+It acts as a stand-in until we can permanently replace your missing tooth with a bridge, implant, or denture.

 What if I want or need to replace this tooth in the future?

-For any patients hoping for a future implant, we recommend placing a bone graft at the time of extraction in order to preserve the area.
+If you’re considering getting a dental implant later, we recommend a bone graft to protect the area.
 After teeth are extracted, the bone begins to shrink, and the sinus can dip into the area.
 A bone graft helps slow this shrinkage and keeps patients’ options open for implants in the future.
 Sometimes, we can also place an implant on the same day as your extraction.

 Do you extract wisdom teeth?

-Yes, we can usually extract erupted wisdom teeth.
-For all impacted teeth, we can give you a referral to an oral surgeon who we highly recommend.
+We can usually extract erupted wisdom teeth.
+For all impacted teeth, we’ll refer you to a local oral surgeon.

 Will I need stitches?